markdiener10/gocodoc/README.md

 ```
 //This is above a blank line so it does not appear in documentation

-//This is included in documentation
+//This is included in documentation because it is immediately above code symbol
 var digita int  //This is included in documentation

 /* This is above a blank line so it does not appear in documentation */